Towards compressed baryonic matter densities: thermodynamics and transport coefficients: Formalism

 \subsection{Hadron Resonance Gas (HRG) model}

 The HRG model describes the hadronic medium as a non-interacting gas of all known hadrons and resonances.
 The HRG formalism treats the confined phase of QCD as a gas of point-like hadrons and resonances, which serve as the effective degrees of freedom.
-In our analysis, we include all hadronic states with masses up to 2.6 GeV~\cite{ParticleDataGroup:2008zun} consisting of $u$ and $d$ quarks.
-Only the hadrons of $u$ and $d$ quarks are considered to make the HRG consistent with Secs.~\ref {NJL} and \ref{chiral}, where only these two flavors are considered to get the constituent quark masses.
+In our analysis, we include all hadronic states with masses up to 2.6 GeV~\cite{ParticleDataGroup:2020ssz}.
 The thermodynamic and transport properties of the hadronic medium can thus be written as the sum over individual particles.
 The grand canonical partition function for a single hadron species $i$ is given by

-with $(+)$ for fermions (baryons) and $(-)$ for bosons (mesons) and $g_i=2s_i+1$, $E_{i}=\sqrt{p^{2}+m_{i}^{2}}$ is the spin degeneracy and energy for the $i^\text{th}$ species respectively. $ \mu_i = B_i \mu_B$ is the baryon chemical potential for species $ i $, determined by its baryon number $B_i$ (we assume the electric charge and strange chemical potential to be zero).
+with $(+)$ for fermions (baryons) and $(-)$ for bosons (mesons) and $g_i=2s_i+1$, $E_{i}=\sqrt{p^{2}+m_{i}^{2}}$ is the spin degeneracy and energy for the $i^\text{th}$ species respectively. $ \mu_i = B_i \mu_B$ is the baryon chemical potential for species $ i $, determined by its baryon number $B_i$ (we assume the electric charge and strange chemical potentials to be zero).
 The total partition function of the HRG is obtained by summing over all hadron species,

 The usual relation gives the thermodynamic quantities,